dimitri-nicolo/calico/master/getting-started/kubernetes/installation/docker-ee.md

 - Ensure that you have the [credentials for the Tigera private registry](../../../getting-started/#obtain-the-private-registry-credentials) and a [license key](../../../getting-started/#obtain-a-license-key).

-{% include {{page.version}}/load-docker.md yaml="calico" orchestrator="kubernetes" platform="docker-ee" %}

-## <a name="install-docker-ucp"></a>Docker Enterprise/UCP Installation
-During the installation of UCP, the installation will require the following flag `--unmanaged-cni`.
-This tells UCP to not install the default Calico networking plugin.

-For installing Docker UCP, follow the best practice steps outlined [Install UCP for Production](https://docs.docker.com/ee/ucp/admin/install/).

 ## Install the Kubectl CLI Tool
 Install the Kubernetes command-line tool, kubectl, to deploy and manage applications on Kubernetes.
 As an example, you can run the following: